cockroachdb/docs/v22.1/security-reference/transport-layer-security.md

 The generation and management of session keys is fully automated within the TLS protocol.
 You do not ever need to provision or manage TLS session keys.
 {{site.data.alerts.end}}

-### Who certifies the certificate?
-(The Certificate Authority)
+## Public Key Infrastructure (PKI)

+Encryption is powerful and important, but without identity authentication, it's not very useful: if you don't know who is sending you messages in first place, it's small comfort that nobody *else* is tampering with the contents or eavesdropping on the conversation.

-If you encrypt a message with a TLS public certificate, you know that only a holder of the matching private key will be able to decrypt it.
+If you encrypt a  message with a TLS public key, you know that only a holder of the matching private key will be able to decrypt it.
 And perhaps the holder of the public certificate identifies themself as your friend, your bank, your employer, or a government.
-But how do you know that the certificate was ever actually held by the party you want to reach, rather than an imposter?
+But how can you trust that the certificate was ever actually held by the party you want to reach, rather than an imposter?

+This problem is solved with the mechanism of a **public key infrastructure (PKI) certficate**, and the broader notion of PKI, which will be explained in what follows.

+### PKI certificates

+A PKI certificate (often abbreviated "cert") is a document containing:
+A) A public key to be used for TLS encryption.
+B) Some metadata about the party that allegedly holds the corresponding private key and who therefore is the only one capable of decrypting messages encrypted with **A**, most importantly their name, any organization they might belong to, and a contact email address.
+C) A list of actions the holder of the certificate is thereby authorized to perform.

+On its own, such a digital certificate is of no more value than a paper certificate.
+Indeed, less value, as it can be neither scribbled upon nor burned.

+However, digital certificates have the advantage that they can be cryptographically **signed**, again using the mechanism of a public/private key pair.

+This is solved via the notion of a **Certificate Authority.**

+A TLS public key

-This is solved via the notion of a **Certificate Authority.** When TLS key pairs are cryptographicall generated, they are 'signed' by another cryptographic key, known as a 'root certificate' or 'certificate authority certificate' (CA cert).
+When TLS key pairs are cryptographicall generated, they are 'signed' by another cryptographic key, known as a 'root certificate' or 'certificate authority certificate' (CA cert).
 The CA certificate is held by a party responsible for issuing key pairs.
 The signed public key is known as the **public certificate**, and is the file that is actually shared with clients.
 Given that you can put your trust in the organization that backs the Certificate Authority who has signed a server's TLS public certificate, you can extend your trust that the operator of a website or service at a particular network domain or IP address is actually who they claim to be.

+### Trust hierarchies

+A "tree" or hierarchy of cryptographic signatures, when such delegated trust relationships and its use together with key pair cryptography in establishing secure identity authentication and encrypted communication, is what's known as **Public Key Infrastructure (PKI)**.
+PKI is a critical supporting component of the World Wide Web and our global computing ecosystem more broadly.

+On the public internet, Certificate Authority providers such as Identrust, Digicert, and Let's Encrypt provide the role of trust anchors to the entire system.... yada yada

+What makes them "trust-worthy" or "legit"?
+In practice, just the fact that they are **trusted** by the parties that distribute trust stores along with hardware and software components such as browsers, operating system distributions and laptop and mobile devices.

+Large organizations often maintain their own internal, private PKI, anchored by their own Certificate Authorities.... yada yada

-On the public internet, Certificate Authority providers such as Identrust, Digicert, and Let's Encrypt provide this service.
-Some large companies and other organizations maintain their own Certificate Authorities.
-Often, distributed systems such as K8s clusters, or (spoiler alert) CockroachDB clusters, may maintain their own Certificate Authority to allow their internal components to authenticate to one another.
+Distributed systems such as K8s clusters, or (spoiler alert) CockroachDB clusters, may maintain their own internal Certificate Authority to allow their internal components to authenticate to one another.
+However, for users to trust the security of their connection to computing or data resources, they must be able to securely identify it.
+So, for any database or other application to be truly useful to remote users across the internet, it must be integrated into the internet's PKI.
+This means it must ultimately belong to a trust anchored by a broadly accepted certificate authority.

 ## TLS in CockroachDB